Michel Pêcheux

-Michel Pêcheux (1938–10 December 1983) was a French linguist and philosopher.
+Michel Pêcheux ([peʃø]; 24 June 1938 – 15 January 1984) was a French linguist and philosopher.
 He is best known for his theoretical, experimental and practical contributions to the field of discourse analysis, starting in the late 1960s.

-Career
+Life and career

-Michel Pêcheux studied philosophy at École normale supérieure (ENS) between 1959-1963 under Louis Althusser.
-In 1966, he started his research career in the Department of Social Psychology of the Centre National de la Recherche Scientifique.
-While at ENS, Pêcheux became involved with the journal Cahiers pour l'Analyse, where he began developing a marxist approach to discourse analysis.
+Born in Tours in 1938, Pêcheux studied philosophy at École normale supérieure (ENS) between 1959 and 1963, under the tutelage of Louis Althusser and Georges Canguilhem.

+In 1966, he started his research career in the department of social psychology of the Centre National de la Recherche Scientifique.

+While at ENS, Pêcheux became involved with the journal Cahiers pour l'Analyse, where he began developing a Marxist approach to discourse analysis.
 In all of his contributions to the Cahiers, Pêcheux used the pseudonym "Thomas Herbert".

+Pêcheux committed suicide on 15 January 1984 in Champigny-sur-Marne, at the age of 45.

+At the time of his death, he was serving as a professor at the University of Paris 7.